There's free bacon sandwiches to be had as an extra train launches on the Whitby to Middlesbrough railway.

 "It's not as simple as it might be to put extra trains on, but we've always campaigned for eight trains per day and what that enables, a timetable like that, is people to make serious journeys, especially to places like James Cook Hospital, which is so important.
 Many people from the Esk Valley and indeed from Whitby, use James Cook as their local hospital.

-"It's got a railway station right on the right on the line, right in the hospital.
-So it is obviously the way to go, but with without eight trains a day, it just isn't really practical.
+"It's got a railway station right on the line, right in the hospital.
+So it is obviously the way to go, but without eight trains a day, it just isn't really practical.
 There's currently a huge gap in the afternoon, which we've got to fill up.
 That's our next step."

 Comments